SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical2.rst

 This bigwig file contains number of ATAC-seq (or DNAse-seq) reads at each genomic position as estimated by HINT after signal normalization and cleveage bias correction.
 This is therefore more accurate than simply looking a coverage profiles of a bam file.

-Open all bigwig and footprint files (bed) generated above in your IGV.
+Open all bigwig and footprint files (bed) generated above in IGV.
 Remember to set the genome version to mm10 beforehand.
-You can also enrich the data by opening bam files of histone modifications as H327ac or H3K4me1 (provided in session 1).
-Check for example the genomic profiles around the gene Zp70, which is part of T cell receptors.
-We observe that this gene has several open chromatin regions and high levels of histone levels in the three first exons, which are specific to CD4 T cells.
+You can also enrich the data by opening bam files of histone modifications as H3K4me3, H3K4me1 and H3K27ac (provided in session 1).
+Check for example the genomic profiles around the gene Zp70, which is part of T cell receptor.
+We observe that this gene has several open chromatin regions and high levels of histone levels in the start of the gene, which are specific to CD4 T cells.
+There is also some open chromatin level around exon 3, which is supported by H3K4me1 modifications.
+This potential enhancer region is also present in distinct degrees in B and LSK cells.

 **3.** An important question when doing footprint analysis is to evaluate which TF motifs overlap with footprints and evaluate the ATAC-seq profiles around these motifs.
 RGT suite also offers a tool for finding motif predicted binding sites (mpbs).
-For example, we analyze here motifs from factors SPI1 and ELK4, which were discussed in Lara-Astiaso et al. 2014 to be associated respectivelly associated to LSK and CD4 cells.
+For example, we analyze here motifs from factors SPI1 and ELK4, which were discussed in Lara-Astiaso et al. 2014 to be associated respectively associated to LSK and CD4 cells.

 Execute the following commands to do motif matching inside footprints for chromosome 1:
 ::